-Rocklin High School Class Valedictorians are the top academic performers of the graduating class as determined by CSU and UC standards.
+Rocklin High School Class Valedictorians represent the top academic performers of the graduating class, determined by the total weighted grade point average (GPA) according to California State University (CSU) and University of California (UC) standards.

 Students may be removed from the valedictorian list if it is determined by the administration that they do not meet acceptable Rocklin High School standards of academics.